-4. Never hesitate in asking questions.
+4. Never hesitate to ask questions.
 Make active participation in meetings.

 I have been a lazy person at starting of my career.
 I was also very shy because of various reasons.
 Whenever team meetings happened at that time, I was almost quiet in all of them.
-Sometimes I had questions, but I hesitated in asking them.
+Sometimes I had questions, but I hesitated to ask them.
 You know what, they never got answered.
 Any question you never ask will never get answered.
 As simple as it is.